-Pareto Distribution was named after Italian economist and sociologist Vilfredo Pareto.
+The Pareto Distribution was named after Italian economist and sociologist, Vilfredo Pareto.
 It is sometimes referred to as the Pareto Principle or the 80-20 Rule.
-Pareto distribution is used in describing social, scientific, and geophysical phenomena in the society.
-He created a mathematical formula in the early 20th century that described the inequalities in wealth distribution that existed in his native country of Italy.
+The Pareto distribution is used in describing social, scientific, and geophysical phenomena in a society.
+Pareto created a mathematical formula in the early 20th century that described the inequalities in wealth distribution that existed in his native country of Italy.

 History of Pareto Distribution